DreWulff/MessageChomper-DiscordBot/README.md

 A Discord bot written in Python made to eat a channel's messages one by one.
 Commands are explained in the [Commands](#discord--commands) section.

-**Be careful when setting up the bot's permissions and channels as it will attempt to delete ALL messages one by one, unless stopped with the /shut command.**
+**Be careful when setting up the bot's permissions and channels as it will attempt to delete ALL non-pinned messages one by one, unless stopped with the /shut command.**

 ## Setup
 Clone this repository with the following command: